BINAR-Learning/demo-repository/README.md

    - Create the `workshop_db` database if it doesn't exist
    - Create all required tables with proper schema
-   - Seed 1000 Indonesian users with realistic data
+   - Seed 10,000 Indonesian users with realistic data using faker
+   - Create 3 fixed accounts for testing:
+     - aku123@gmail.com / password123
+     - kamu123@yopmail.com / password123
+     - user123@test.com / password123
-   - All users have password: `User123@`
+   - All other users have password: `User123@`

 ## 🗂️ Database Structure